David N. Hurd: Notable cases

+In August 2001, Hurd became the first judge to apply New York's abortion clinic access law, passed in 1999.

 On February 20, 2003, Hurd ruled that New York authorities cannot punish a state trial judge for political activity.
 Albany judge Thomas J. Spargo had handed out doughnuts and gasoline coupons during his campaign, bought drinks for voters, spoke at political fundraising rallies, and loudly protested against the 2000 election recount process in Florida.
 However, Hurd said he had no opinion on whether Spargo's actions "would bring disrespect to the judiciary".
 Hurd cited Republican Party of Minnesota v.
 White in his ruling.

 On March 22, 2019, Hurd ruled that New York's ban on stun guns is unconstitutional.

 In August 2020, Hurd ruled that a mandatory 14-day quarantine for travelers entering New York from states that have high rates of COVID-19 is constitutional.

 In May 2021, in a suit between the Cayuga Nation of New York and the village of Union Springs, New York, Hurd ruled that a local ordinance that banned gambling in a village was preempted by the federal Indian Gaming Regulatory Act.
 This ruling was affirmed by the United States Court of Appeals for the Second Circuit soon after.

 In June 2021, Hurd was removed from a criminal case by a 3-judge panel in the Second Circuit, who ruled that he improperly forced prosecutors to move for a lighter sentence.

 On September 14, 2021, Hurd blocked a state vaccination mandate for health care workers from being enforced against those workers claiming religious exemptions, under the First Amendment right to freedom of religion.
 He later invited the state to appeal his ruling due to the importance of the case.
 On appeal, the Second Circuit vacated his injunction, and the Supreme Court of the United States refused to hear appeals to the Second Circuit's ruling.

+On February 27, 2024, the Second Circuit vacated an order that Hurd entered on February 9, 2024.
+In Hurd's February 9 order, he denied—without any explanation—a defendant's request to modify the special conditions of the defendant's release from prison.
+In vacating Hurd's order, the Second Circuit found that Hurd's order "gives us no indication that the statutory factors were considered, nor does it permit this Court to conduct a meaningful review of the district court's determination."
+The Second Circuit ordered Hurd to reconsider the defendant's motion and "provide an explanation for its rationale" by March 28, 2024.
+However, following the Second Circuit's February 27 order, Hurd failed to reconsider the defendant's motion or take any action by the March 28 deadline.
+Accordingly, on April 17, 2024, the Second Circuit reassigned the case to a different district court judge "to preserve the appearance of justice."